 - consulting and involving those affected by inequality in the decisions your school or college takes to promote equality and eliminate discrimination (affected people could include parents, pupils, staff and members of the local community)

-We recommend that all academies and colleges publish their complaints policy online.
-This will allow parents to access the information more easily.
+We recommend that all academies, free schools and colleges publish their complaints policy online.

-If you’re an FE or sixth-form college, we also recommend that you publish your whistleblowing policy online.
+If you’re an academy, free school, FE or sixth-form college, we recommend that you publish your whistleblowing policy online.

 Annual reports and accounts

 Academies and free schools

 You should publish the following financial information about your school:

 - annual report